 We are still firing up the grill, and hope to get another couple months of outdoor cooking.
-We usually save the grill for burgers, tri-tip and chicken, but I thought it would be fun to try grilling dessert!

 In our local paper there was an article about grilling fruits; pineapple, nectarines, mangoes, and since we are right smack in the middle of the most fabulous peach season, it seemed like a perfect fruit to experiment with.

 I’m usually not the griller around here.
 My husband has happily held the Grill Guru title for all our married years, but I took over the duties for this dessert.